 I have written about VueJs's change detection before.
 Recently, I created a simplified version here.
 In my opinion, it's an exemplary usage of observer/observable pattern in the frontend.

 In this article, I want to talk about change detection in other frameworks, namely angular and react.

 React doesn't do any active detection of changes.
 It's just a view layer.
 Its view components forms a tree structure.
 A property is passed into each component.

 Whenever you have some property changed, you have to call the

-render function, so React knows that there is a possible change so it can start checking in the rendering process.
-The render call will trigger rendering down the tree in each node.
+render function of the component, so React knows that there is a possible change in UI.
+The render function will be called and propagated down the tree.
 The

-shouldComponentUpdate hook is a way to skip rendering in the caller and its descendants.
+shouldComponentUpdate hook is a way to stop rendering for some node and all its descendants.

 The process is simple to understand.
 But it really sounds tedious.
 Data is changed, you don't know which part of UI will be potentially affected, so in order to keep everything in sync, you have to run the render function for the entire tree, and carefully compare the virtually rendered tree with the existing tree.
-Also the property of each component can be from anywhere.
-I think the advent of Redux is to solve this problem.
-So it segregates the data from UI, and smartly use object identity to detect changes.
-All the changes are managed in one place and the component can better leverage
+There is no presumed structure for all the properties.
+The advent of Flux/Redux is to solve this problem.
+So it segregates the data from UI, and uses callback to bind property changes to render functions.
+All the properties are managed in the same tree structure as React and the component can better leverage

 shouldComponentUpdate to optimize the app.